Jawaharlal Nehru: Integration of states and Adoption of New Constitution: 1947–1950

-The British Indian Empire, which included present-day India, Pakistan, and Bangladesh, was divided into two types of territories: the Provinces of British India, which were governed directly by British officials responsible to the Viceroy of India; and princely states, under the rule of local hereditary rulers who recognised British suzerainty in return for local autonomy, in most cases as established by a treaty.
+The British Indian Empire, which included present-day India, Pakistan, and Bangladesh, was divided into two types of territories: the provinces of British India, which were governed directly by British officials responsible to the Viceroy of India; and princely states, under the rule of local hereditary rulers who recognised British suzerainty in return for local autonomy, in most cases as established by a treaty.
 Between 1947 and about 1950, the territories of the princely states were politically integrated into the Indian Union under Nehru and Sardar Patel.
 Most were merged into existing provinces; others were organised into new provinces, such as Rajputana, Himachal Pradesh, Madhya Bharat, and Vindhya Pradesh, made up of multiple princely states; a few, including Mysore, Hyderabad, Bhopal and Bilaspur, became separate provinces.
-The Government of India Act 1935 remained the constitutional law of India pending adoption of a new Constitution.
+The Government of India Act 1935 remained the constitutional law of India the pending adoption of a new Constitution.

+In December 1946, Nehru moved the Objectives Resolution.
+This resolution, upon Nehru's suggestion, ultimately turned into the Preamble to the Constitution of India.
+The preamble is considered to be the spirit of the Constitution.
 The new Constitution of India, which came into force on 26 January 1950 (Republic Day), made India a sovereign democratic republic.
 The new republic was declared to be a "Union of States".